thisisdylandev/thisisdylandev/README.md

 🔭 I’m currently working on doing fun things with Rails and React

-🌱 I’m currently learning all about data engineering!
+🌱 I’m currently learning all about typescript!

 💬 Ask me about Ruby, Rails, and security!